 While air frying has limitations, it is also flexible.
 You are limited by the dimensions and shape of the basket.
 Your frozen taquitos may not fit some models, and you may be limited to a 6-inch pie pan in another.
 Sometimes food gets stuck in the pan, making it harder to clean.

-We hope that these pros and cons help you decided weather or not you want one and which one is best for you.
+We hope that these pros and cons help you decide whether or not you want one and which one is best for you.